-- The Indiana Jones ride sometimes uses a virtual queue, but to join it you must be near the ride.
+- The Indiana Jones and Webslingers ride sometimes uses a virtual queue, but to join it you must be near the ride.
 It starts the day off with a normal stand-by line, but if the line gets too long, it can switch to a virtual queue; when it is your turn the app will alert you.

 - There are NO character meet-and-greets, pictures, or autographs.
 There are lots of characters around the parks that you can wave to, talk to, and take selfies with while they’re a few feet behind you.

 - Character Dining has returned, but is modified.
 The characters parade and dance through the restaurant and in between tables every 20 minutes, but only pause for a brief second, and everyone must remain seated.
 Goofy’s Kitchen (breakfast and dinner), Princess Breakfast at Napa Rose (breakfast), Storytellers Cafe (breakfast), and Plaza Inn (breakfast) are all currently offering character dining.
 More info and reservations can be found here (reservations strongly recommended).

 - Some rides and attractions are closed; check the app for an updated list.
 Mickey’s and Minnie’s houses in Toontown, Nemo’s submarine, and shows such as Fantasmic, World of Color, and the Fantasyland Theatre are all things I am waiting on to return.

 Experience and tips for going with toddlers and babies in 2021